 -To make a flavourful broth called dashi, simmer a strip of dried kombu in water for five minutes.

--While cooking beans, throw a kombu leaf in the pot; the plant’s glutamic acid renders the beans more easily digestible and less gassy.
+-While cooking beans, throw a kombu leaf in the pot; the plant’s glutamic acid renders the beans more easily digestible and

 – Add a strip of kombu to your sprouts when soaking them to allow them to soak up the minerals.